jlevon/blog/content/posts/relative-__FILE__-with-cmake.md

 endfunction()
 ```

-This will take each of arguments, convert each file into a path relative to the
+This will take each of the arguments, convert each file into a path relative to
-top-level directory, then re-define `__FILE__` on a per-source-file basis.
-We
+the top-level directory, then re-define `__FILE__` on a per-source-file basis.
-also `set()` a variable for our parent scope to use.
+We also `set()` a variable for our parent scope to use.

 We'll also need `-Wno-builtin-macro-redefined`.